intrig/ict/ict/bitstring.md

 ```

 Bitstrings store variable sized data and provide access at a bit level.
 There are convenient ways of converting
 bitstrings to and from strings and integers.
+The bitstring unit test provides usage examples.

 Input and output bit streams can be used for writing and reading bits to and from a stream.